 - Karma: Kaphashamak, Pittashamak

-Henna leaves contain Glycosides, colouring matter (Lawsone), Hennotannic acid and Essential Oil containing ?-Ionone.
+Henna leaves contain Glycosides, coloring matter (Lawsone), Hennotannic acid and Essential Oil containing ?-Ionone.

 Henna leaves have analgesic, hypoglycaemic, antimalarial, hepatoprotective, nootropic, immuno-stimulant, anti-inflammatory, antibacterial, antimicrobial, antifungal, antiviral, anti-parasitic, antitrypanosomal, antidermatophytic, antioxidant, anthelmintic and antifertility properties.